jaraoscar/moneyxchange/README.md

     $ cd moneyxchange/server/moneyxchange-api
     $ mvn spring-boot:run

-Once done, the following URL should be used for authentication: `http://localhost:8080/token/auth` (POST) and the user credentials should be passed in JSON format:
+Once done, the following URL should be used for authentication `http://localhost:8080/token/auth` *(POST)* and the user credentials should be passed in *JSON* format:

 ```
 {